ShreyRavi/walk-safe-home/README.md

 WalkSafe Home is a React-powered personal safety app in development that provides easy access to emergency contact with the click of just one button.
 Inspired by friends who needed a lightweight panic button application that did not require an app download and would work on any device.

 # Usage
-Head over to [http://www.walksafe.co](this link) to see the React Live web-app.
+Head over to [www.walksafe.co](http://www.walksafe.co) to see the React Live web-app.
 React Native versions will be pushed on a seperate branch on this repository named `walksafe-react-native` when completed and published.

 # Source
 1. Clone repository